MPs have backed amendments which require the government to liberalise abortion care in Northern Ireland if devolution is not restored by 21 October.

 Dr Carolyn Bailie, a consultant obstetrician in Belfast and Chair of the Northern Ireland Committee of the RCOG, said:

-“The Northern Ireland Committee of the RCOG welcomes the vote which will enable the human rights of women in Northern Ireland to access safe abortion services.
+“The Northern Ireland Committee of the RCOG welcomes the vote which will enable women in Northern Ireland to access safe abortion services.
 As doctors, we wish to provide compassionate and appropriate care to women and their families, according to their individual personal circumstances.

 “The current situation is untenable with obstetricians in Northern Ireland unable to provide local care and support to parents who have been given the distressing diagnosis of a fetal condition likely to lead to death before or shortly after birth, and who no longer feel able to continue with the pregnancy.